Learn the Healthy Cycle Competitors Thrive on

 To make it easy for our brains to get the necessary glucose, our livers regulate the supply of glucose to our brains through our blood stream.
 In case it’s not obvious how important a steady blood supply to the brain is, it’s called a stroke when that supply is interrupted!

 We shape our minds with food.
 I know this sounds crazy, but stick with me here.
-Our mind is a highly specialized organ that needs sustenance just like any other part of our body.
-And just like any other part of our body, when we provide it with inferior nutrients, its performance suffers.
+Our mind is a highly specialized organ that needs specific nutrient sustenance just like any other part of our body.
+And just like any other part of our body, when we provide it with inferior or non-existant nutrients, its performance suffers and so does our mindset

 One of the brain functions crucial to healthy eating is willpower.
 That ability to say no to a donut and yes to a banana.
 We cripple that ability when we deprive our brain of glucose.
 There’s a reason we should never grocery shop while hungry.
 Our willpower is at an all-time low when we are hungry, so we end up will all sorts of junk food in our baskets.